jsonquerylang/jsonquery/README.md

       }
       ```

-      You can have a look at the source code of the functions in `/src/functions.ts` for more examples.
+      You can have a look at the source code of the functions in [`/src/functions.ts`](/src/functions.ts) for more examples.

-  - `operators` is an optional map with operators, for example `{ eq: '==' }`.
+  - `operators` is an optional array definitions for custom operators.
+Each definition describes the new operator, the name of the function that it maps to, and the desired precedence of the operator: the same, before, or after one of the existing operators (`at`, `before`, or `after`):

+    ```ts
+    type CustomOperator =
+      | { name: string; op: string; at: string; vararg?: boolean, leftAssociative?: boolean }
+      | { name: string; op: string; after: string; vararg?: boolean, leftAssociative?: boolean }
+      | { name: string; op: string; before: string; vararg?: boolean, leftAssociative?: boolean }
+    ```

     The defined operators can be used in a text query.
 Only operators with both a left and right hand side are supported, like `a == b`.
 They can only be executed when there is a corresponding function.
 For example:

       ```js
-      import { buildFunction } from 'jsonquery'
+      import { buildFunction } from '@jsonquerylang/jsonquery'

       const options = {
-        operators: {
-          notEqual: '<>'
-        },
+        // Define a new function "notEqual".
         functions: {
           notEqual: buildFunction((a, b) => a !== b)
+        },

+        // Define a new operator "<>" which maps to the function "notEqual"
+        // and has the same precedence as operator "==".
+        operators: [
+          { name: 'aboutEq', op: '~=', at: '==' }
+        ]
       }
-      }
       ```

+    To allow using a chain of multiple operators without parenthesis, like `a and b and c`, the option `leftAssociative` can be set `true`.
+Without this, an exception will be thrown, which can be solved by using parenthesis like `(a and b) and c`.

+    When the function of the operator supports more than two arguments, like `and(a, b, c, ...)`, the option `vararg` can be set `true`.
+In that case, a chain of operators like `a and b and c` will be parsed into the JSON Format `["and", a, b, c, ...]`.
+Operators that do not support variable arguments, like `1 + 2 + 3`, will be parsed into a nested JSON Format like `["add", ["add", 1, 2], 3]`.

+    All build-in operators and their precedence are listed on the documentation page in the section [Operators](https://jsonquerylang.org/docs/#operators).

 Here an example of using the function `jsonquery`: